kach/memo/Handbook.md

 ---

-# Running and Configuring Memos
+# Running and Configuring memos

-## Executing a Memo
+## Executing a memo

 Call a memo like a regular Python function with its parameters.
 It returns an array with the prescribed axes: